Translink (Queensland): Brisbane Metro

-Brisbane Metro is a high-frequency bus rapid transit system that services the city of Brisbane in Queensland, Australia.
-The system currently consists of two routes running through Brisbane CBD every five minutes during peak times, transporting up to 3,000 passengers per hour in each direction.
-Metro Route M2 commenced service on 28 January 2025, whilst Metro Route M1 commenced service on 30 June 2025.
+Brisbane Metro is the brand name of two high-frequency bus rapid transit routes that serve the city of Brisbane in Queensland, Australia.
+The system consists of two routes running through Brisbane CBD every five minutes during peak times.
+The 66 was renumbered M2 on 28 January 2025, whilst the 111 was renumbered M1 on 30 June 2025.

 BUZ

 Bus upgrade zones, commonly abbreviated to BUZ, are a feature of Brisbane's public transport system.
 The name is given to high-frequency bus routes operated by Transport for Brisbane, the Brisbane City Council agency that operates the city's public bus services for Translink.
 All BUZ services run at least every fifteen minutes from around 6:00am to 11:30pm seven days a week and at least every ten minutes during peak hours from Monday to Friday.

 Nearly all BUZ routes are express services which provide quick and frequent access to places along major trunk roads, with the exception of routes 196 and 199, which are the only all-stops BUZ service with bus stops within short walking distances of each other between the inner suburbs of Fairfield, West End, New Farm and Teneriffe.
 Most BUZ routes are radial, and commence in or near the Brisbane CBD.
 However, routes 196 and 199 are again an exception, in that they are cross-town routes that passes through the CBD.